 "Without football, I would be six feet under".
-He put all his energies into the game, and heads a team of 15 coaches who are employed by the Foundation to train 300 disadvantaged teenagers a week in the London boroughs of Haringey, Barnet, Waltham Forest and Enfield.
-Richard uses his own lived experience to support other disadvantaged young people.
-"I never forwhere I come from, I still live and work in the area and try to help as much as I can".
+He put all his energies into the game, and heads a team of 15 coaches who are employed by the Foundation to train 300 disadvantaged teenagers a week in the London get where I come from, I still live and work in the area and try to help as much as I can".